 Pain when urinating

 When symptoms occur in men, they can include:

 Watery discharge from your penis that's not urine

 Painful sensation in your testicles

-Your doctor may also order other tests because chlamydia symptoms can be confused with symptoms of other STDs.
+Your healthcare provider may also order other tests because chlamydia symptoms can be confused with symptoms of other STDs.
 These STDs include:

 Normal results are negative, meaning that no chlamydia cells were found in your sample.

 A positive result means that chlamydia bacteria were found and that you are likely infected with the disease.

 This test is done with a sample of cells from the urethra in men or the vagina in women.
-For men, the doctor will gently insert a swab 3 to 4 centimeters into the urethra and rotate it once to collect cells.
-For women, the doctor will put the swab into the vagina to take cells from the cervix.
+For men, the healthcare provider will gently insert a swab 3 to 4 centimeters into the urethra.
+The provider will turn it once to collect cells.
+For women, the provider will put the swab into the vagina to take cells from the cervix.

 Other factors aren't likely to affect your results.